 OPM has emphasized the Pathways Programs are designed to reach not only the current college-age generation but also, to include a diverse range, anyone who has returned to school, e.g. recent veterans using the new GI bill, mothers returning to school after raising children, people with disabilities, employees who went to night school, and long-term unemployed workers who sought a new trade or degree.

 External and Internal Oversight of DOJ Pathways Programs

 OPM, responsible for oversight, will monitor federal agency to ensure compliance with the regulations governing the Pathways Programs, in particular, veterans receive priority consideration.
 Agencies are required to report to OPM on the implementation of their student and recent graduate programs.
 The Department’s Justice Management Division, Human Resources Staff will also include the Pathways Programs as part of its audit review of human resources offices in the Department.

 ENRD’s Commitment to the Pathways Programs

 The goal of the Pathways Programs for a new generation of employees is to improve recruiting efforts, offer clear paths to federal internships for students from high school through post-graduate school and to careers for recent graduates, and to provide meaningful training and career development opportunities for individuals who are at the beginning of their federal service.
-As a federal leader recognized by our employees who ranked ENRD the #1 Agency Subcomponent for the last four consecutive years in the “Best Place to Work in the Federal Government” survey, ENRD is committed to capitalizing on this opportunity for our current and future students and graduates by utilizing these three programs to attract talent, educate and engage employees, and fill key competency gaps.
+As a federal leader recognized by our employees who consistently rank ENRD as a top federal Agency Subcomponent in the “Best Place to Work in the Federal Government” survey, ENRD is committed to capitalizing on this opportunity for our current and future students and graduates by utilizing these three programs to attract talent, educate and engage employees, and fill key competency gaps.
 The ENRD is committed to attracting, developing, and retaining a top-quality diverse workforce.

 Pathways for Students and Recent Graduates